ExpatAdminHubEuropean expat guide

 Rent — Bail, Quittance, Loyer — what's in the box

-Rent — Bail, Quittance, Loyer is the only product on this list that started life as an Android app.
-The web platform at adminlanding.com/location is the back-office surface; the mobile app on Google Play is where the landlord-day work actually lives.
+Rent — Bail, Quittance, Loyer was built as a native mobile app from the start — now shipping on both Android and iOS.
+Rentila and GérerSeul also ship native apps; BailFacile, Hestia, Smartloc and Smovin are web-first.
+The web platform at adminlanding.com/location is the back-office surface; the mobile app on Google Play (Android) and the App Store (iOS) is where the landlord-day work actually lives.
 Same account, same data, two surfaces.

 Rent — Bail, Quittance, Loyer Android app — landlord portfolio analytics with revenue, occupancy and collection ratios

-Landlord surface (Android).
+Landlord surface (Android + iOS).
 Portfolio dashboard with live revenue, charges, occupancy rate and rent-collection ratios across all properties.
-19 ALUR-compliant document generators — leases (furnished + unfurnished), quittances de loyer with auto-monthly sending, états des lieux with dated photos taken in-app, deposit returns, IRL revisions, mises en demeure, sureties, key handovers, hosting certificates.
+21 ALUR-compliant document generators — leases (furnished + unfurnished), quittances de loyer with auto-monthly sending, états des lieux with dated photos taken in-app, deposit returns, IRL revisions, mises en demeure, sureties, key handovers, hosting certificates.
 EU eIDAS-compliant e-signature via OpenAPI EU-SES (€1.50 per signer).
 Encrypted document vault, EU-hosted (Firebase europe-west3).
+Built-in compliance & maintenance deadline tracking — boiler servicing, chimney sweep, heat-pump/AC maintenance, gas and electrical safety checks, DPE validity and septic-tank (assainissement) controls — with email reminders before each deadline, included at no extra cost.

-Tenant surface (Android, optional).
+Tenant surface (Android + iOS, optional).
 Activate the tenant portal on any property for a one-time €7 and the tenants of that property get their own mobile experience: a dashboard with rent status, four-category messaging to the landlord (maintenance, charges & rent, document request, other), four structured forms (lease termination, deposit return request, repair request, move-out inventory) and their own encrypted document vault.

 Rent — Bail, Quittance, Loyer tenant portal — categorised messaging between tenant and landlord on Android